le717/CRTC/README.md

 Releases
 --------

-All downloads of **CRTC** are hosted on this project, and are available on the [Releases page.](https://github.com/le717/CRTC/releases)
+All downloads are available on the [Releases page](https://github.com/le717/CRTC/releases).

 * Version 1.2.2 - May 21, 2013